 Friends can bring home some light beverages and their favorite food to share.
 You can hang out and chat about motherhood.
 Everyone gets to benefit.

-There are many ways to go, and the most important is you can mix them together!
+There are many ways to go with baby shower alternatives, and the most important is you can mix them together!
 Want to know a secret?
 Our happy customers have done one kind of event for a group of in-town friends and then thrown an online shower with us to include everyone who couldn’t make it.
 This is the new trend, making it work for you.
 Try us out today, no risk.